Matt Stone: Premiere and initial success (1997–1998)

-The pilot episode of South Park was made on a budget of $300,000, and took between three and three and a half months to complete, and animation took place in a small room at Celluloid Studios, in Denver, Colorado, during the summer of 1996.
-Similar to Parker and Stone's Christmas shorts, the original pilot was animated entirely with traditional cut paper stop motion animation techniques.
-The idea for the town of South Park came from the real Colorado basin of the same name where, according to the creators, a lot of folklore and news reports originated about "cattle mutilations and UFO and bigfoot sightings".
+The pilot episode of South Park was made on a budget of $300,000, and took between three and three and a half months to complete, and animation took place in a small room at Celluloid Studios in Denver during the summer of 1996.
+Like Parker and Stone's Christmas shorts, the original pilot was animated entirely with cutout animation.
+The idea for the town of South Park came from the Colorado basin where a lot of folklore and news reports originated about "cattle mutilations and UFO and bigfoot sightings".
+The setting provided a home for the show's surreal, subversive humor.
+Starring are four foul-mothed friends, Stan Marsh, Kyle Broflovski, Eric Cartman and Kenny McCormick.

 South Park premiered in August 1997 and immediately became one of the most popular shows on cable television, averaging consistently between 3.5 and 5.5 million viewers.
 The show transformed the then-fledgling Comedy Central into "a cable industry power almost overnight".
 At the time, the cable network had a low distribution of just 21 million subscribers.
 Comedy Central marketed the show aggressively before its launch, billing it as "why they created the V-chip."
 The resulting buzz led to the network earning an estimated $30 million in T-shirts sales alone before the first episode was even aired.
 Due to the success of the series' first six episodes, Comedy Central requested an additional seven; the series completed its first season in February 1998.
 An affiliate of the MTV Network until then, Comedy Central decided, in part due to the success of South Park, to have its own independent sales department.
 By the end of 1998, Comedy Central had sold more than $150 million worth of merchandise for the show, including T-shirts and dolls.
 Over the next few years, Comedy Central's viewership spiked largely due to South Park, adding 3 million new subscribers in the first half of 1998 alone and allowed the network to sign international deals with networks in several countries.
+Their philosophy of taking every deal (which had surfaced as a result of their lack of trust in the early success of South Park) led to their appearances in films, albums and outside script deals.
+Among these was BASEketball (1998), a comedy which was a critical and commercial flop.

-Parker and Stone became celebrities as a result of the program's success; Parker noted that the success of South Park allowed him to pursue, for a time, a lifestyle that involved partying with women and "out-of-control binges" in Las Vegas.
-Their philosophy of taking every deal (which had surfaced as a result of their lack of trust in the early success of South Park) led to their appearances in films, albums, and outside script deals.
-Among these included BASEketball, a 1998 comedy film that became a critical and commercial flop.
+Stone was a fan of Primus and asked them to do the South Park theme song.
+Comedy Central released spinoff albums, including Chef Aid: The South Park Album and Mr. Hankey's Christmas Classics, in the late 1990s.
+The song "Chocolate Salty Balls" (sung by Isaac Hayes's Chef) was released as a single in the UK in 1998 and became a number one hit.
+He directed many of the show's musical guests, like Hayes and Radiohead.